 The motion was submitted to the Yau Tsim Mong District Council last week, and the matter will be debated on next Thursday.

 Sai Yeung Choi Street South was first designated a pedestrian zone in August 2000 in order to ease rush hour traffic.
-Vehicles are banned from the street from 4pm to 10pm Mondays to Saturdays, and from noon to 10pm on public holidays.
+Vehicles were initially banned from the street from 4pm to 10pm Mondays to Saturdays, and from noon to 10pm on public holidays.

 The open space soon attracted scores of buskers, street performers and lip-sync battle warriors with their karaoke machines, but the pedestrian zone has since been restricted to weekends and public holidays after residents complained about the noise.